About me

 Further information

-I work with individuals and couples, and with adults and young people.
+I work with individuals and couples, with adults and young people.

-Therapy can sometimes be challenging.
-Reconnecting with feelings, experiences or memories we may have been avoiding, or not thought about for a while can be difficult and upsetting.
-With a focus on compassion, acceptance and understanding, I aim to offer a safe and caring space where people’s unique lived experiences are respected; somewhere to talk freely and openly.
+Therapy isn't always easy, reconnecting with feelings, experiences or memories we may have been avoiding, or not thought about for a while can be difficult and upsetting.
+But with a focus on compassion, acceptance and understanding, I hope I can offer a safe and caring space where people’s unique lived experiences are respected; somewhere to talk freely and openly.

 What to expect in your first session: